 Ever since I can remember, Deepavali has been about waking up before anyone else so that the cracker I light heralds the festival of lights in our neighbourhood.
 It’s a different matter that everyone woke up early to beat the others at their game.
 After the mandatory oil ritual and bath, one wore new clothes, burst crackers, and then some more.
 Once television entered our lives, friends and family sat together to watch Deepavali special programmes, first on black-and-white and, later, colour screens.
 Soon enough, films entered television too.
+On festival days, channels would play songs from the movies releasing that day — and, for the first time, we would know how a song we’d only heard on radio till then — had been picturised.

 Though festival releases have been around since the time of MK Thyagaraja Bhagavathar (his Devdas was advertised as a film that had seen three Deepavalis; it had a long run in theatres, says film historian Mohan Raman), and later MGR, it is only of late that they’ve taken on gigantic proportions.
 And, instead of a couple of big-hero big-budget films releasing for a festival, this year’s Deepavali sees just one big player — Mersal.
 Six hundred screens in Tamil Nadu and more elsewhere means a near carpet-bombing, where the audience has little choice but to somehow watch it.